The storm is coming

 I worked with one college group that had just moved into their dorm rooms that day.
 They literally just met each other.
 After our first session, one of the students said to me, “thank you so much for being here!
 We’ve never been this close as a group!”
 I fought the urge to say, “Um, yeah, well you just met 12 hours ago, so you haven’t had much time for drama!”

 We know that in the process of building a team/group you will go through several stages of development.
 The four standard stages are: forming, storming, norming, and performing.
-The clients I worked with this month were all in the forming stage which is a very happy place to be.
+The clients I worked with in August were all in the forming stage which is a very happy place to be.
 Everyone is on their best behavior, the sky is the limit, and life couldn’t be better!
 But with each group, I warned them about what was coming – the storming stage!

 Too many teams/groups fear the storming stage.
-While it can feel like a set back (“we were so happy and now we are not happy”) this is NOT a setback, it is actually a step forward towards a healthy and authentic team or group!
+While it can feel like a setback (“we were so happy and now we are not happy”) this is NOT a setback, it is actually a step forward towards a healthy and authentic team or group!
 Here are some ways to deal with the storm:

 Prepare and plan!
 During the forming stage, it is important to educate your team/group on the four stages of team development.
 There is a natural assumption that the forming stage will last forever.
 This is a false sense of reality, in fact, a team/group can NOT be successful if they stay in the forming stage because they aren’t an authentic team yet.
 By talking with your team/group about the different stages you can prepare them for what will come.
 It is also important during the forming stage that you develop the skills you will need to navigate the storming stage.
 I often remind teams/groups that the work we are doing now will be needed when the storm arrives.
 If you don’t prepare and have a plan you may have a team/group that gets stuck in the storming stage.